affrae/ghas-report-downloader/README.md

 - [x] Download the report(s) using the `-g` option (listing report analysis IDs)
 - [x] Download the report(s) for the most recent commit to a Pull Request source branch using the `-p` option (listing Pull Request numbers )
 - [x] Download the report(s) for a given Commit SHA or list of Commit SHAs
+- [ ] Enable an option to provide a directory to download the reports to
 - [ ] Better docs

 ### Mid term